iansecretario/xxelab/README.md

 This virtual environment is a simple php web application that contains an example of an XML eXternal Entity vulnerability.

-## Pre Setup ##

-On your kali/ubuntu machine run the docker.sh to install docker

 ## Docker ##